Leankoala/HealthFoundation/README.md

 foundation:
   messages:
-    succes: "Storage server is up and running."
+    success: "Storage server is up and running."
     failure: "Some problems occurred on storage server."

 format: